To buy a house in today's market, more people turn to an alternative lender: their parents

 - Nearly three-quarters of aspiring homebuyers say affordability is the No. 1 obstacle to owning a home.

-- In today's market, "nepo-homebuyers" are tapping family money in order to afford their down payment.
+- In today's market, "nepo-homebuyers" are tapping family money to afford their down payment.

-- However, there are other options for would-be buyers who are struggling to come up with 20%.
+- However, there are other options for would-be buyers who are struggling to come up with a 20% down payment.

 Fewer people can afford to buy a house these days.

-On top of soaring home prices, 30-year fixed mortgage rates have been hovering near the highest level in over two decades.
+On top of soaring home prices, 30-year fixed mortgage rates have been hovering near the highest level in more than two decades.

 "U.S. home prices are near record highs, and mortgage rates have rocketed to their loftiest levels since 2000," said Bankrate analyst Jeff Ostrowski.
 "For today's would-be homebuyers, times are decidedly tough.
 They face limited choices and an affordability squeeze."